Alanis Morissette: 2020–present: Such Pretty Forks in the Road and The Storm Before the Calm

 She was originally scheduled to embark on a world tour for the 25th anniversary of Jagged Little Pill in June 2020 with Garbage and Liz Phair, both of whom already opened for Morissette in 1999 during Junkie Tour.
 The latter cancelled her shows in North America and was replaced by Cat Power.
 Due to the COVID-19 pandemic, the tour was postponed to summer 2021.
 It then sprawled for the next two years, including some dates in the Philippines for the first time after 27 years.
 Beth Orton joined the UK and Europe leg of the summer tour 2022.
 Aimee Mann and Feist were confirmed as special guests in summer 2023 in the North American dates.
 On May 18, 2022, Morissette premiered the new track "Safety—Empath in Paradise".
 The new album of meditation music titled The Storm Before the Calm was released on June 17, 2022.
 The record was co-written with and produced by Dave Harrington, known for his work in the electronic music duo Darkside.
 On April 14, 2023, Morissette released a new song "No Return", which is a cover version of the theme song for Yellowjackets TV series.

 In an interview to Variety magazine, Morissette revealed that she would start working on recording a new album in 2024.
 In November 2023, she also announced The Triple Moon Tour with 33 live dates in the United States for the summer 2024 with the Joan Jett and the Blackhearts as support act, commemorating the 25th anniversary of the Supposed Former Infatuation Junkie album.
 On January 30, 2024, she was awarded with the Luminary of the Year prize for the outstanding contribution to the music, at the 1st annual Resonator Awards, organized by We Are Moving the Needle, a non-profit organization that aims to empower women producers and engineers.

 On August 8, 2025, Morissette released a new single called "Coming Around Again", which is a duet with Carly Simon, who originally performed the song.

-In October 2025, Morissette started a performance residency at Caesar's Palace, Las Vegas.
+In October 2025, Morissette started a performance residency at Caesars Palace, Las Vegas.

+In June 2026, Morissette performed at Canada’s 2026 FIFA World Cup Opening Ceremony in their first World Cup game against Bosnia and Herzegovina, singing “O Canada” at the Toronto Stadium.

+Legacy

+Morissette and her music has inspired numerous artists including Brandi Carlile, Florence Welch, Adele, Melanie C, Natalie Imbruglia, Nelly Furtado, KT Tunstall, Katy Perry, Taylor Swift, Olivia Rodrigo, Raven-Symoné, Teddy Sinclair, Lea Michele, Kelly Clarkson, Avril Lavigne and Bebe Rexha.